Chikn Nuggit: History and production

 On October 15, 2020, Kyra Kupetsky, the lead animator of BuzzFeed's Animation Lab, premiered the series on TikTok, Twitter and Instagram as a part of a few animated web series owned by BuzzFeed, such as The Land of Boggs.

 In 2022, the show debuted on YouTube, as part of the YouTube Shorts platform, long-form videos are occasionally exclusively posted there.

 On February 4, 2023, Genius Brands International through its Frederator Networks subsidiary proposed a deal to BuzzFeed's Animation Labs that they would develop and produce a series based on the original works from BuzzFeed’s Animation Labs into an extended series, which included Chikn Nuggit in consideration because of its rapid growth in popularity, gathering over 7 million followers.

 Michael Hirsh, CEO of Wow Unlimited Media, the parent company of Frederator Network, stated on the project: "We are pleased to further expand our roster of original animated series with BuzzFeed, giving the global fans of wildly popular IP, such as Chikn Nuggit, more of what they love."

 Zee Myers, Head of BuzzFeed Animation Lab, also commented: "Millions of fans have let us know that they need the Chikn Nuggit animated series!
 We can’t wait to continue expanding our content universe for our global community in partnership with Frederator, a pioneer in animation and television."

 On June 23, 2023, Genius Brands confirmed and started development on Chikn Nuggit into making it into a "premium content series."
 It became the second IP in development since the deal, after The Land of Boggs.
 A release date is yet to be announced.

+On March 5, 2026, Kupetsky announced via Twitter that she could be leaving the show and stop voicing the titular character due to BuzzFeed feeding her characters to artificial intelligence, but the tweet was removed than a day after.
+On March 11, 2026, the conflict between Kupetsky and BuzzFeed was resolved.
+BuzzFeed agreed not to use Chikn Nuggit characters in AI projects and Kupetsky resumed working on Chikn Nuggit.